YahiaElTai/becoming-a-frontend-developer/README.md

 5. 🟡 [React and Typescript: Build a Portfolio Project](https://www.udemy.com/course/react-and-typescript-build-a-portfolio-project/)

 ### Backend with NodeJS

-> NodeJS is a JavaScript runtime that allows you to write JS on the backend, meaning you don't have to learn another language to build a full stack project.

 1. 🔵 [Node.js, Express, MongoDB & More: The Complete Bootcamp 2022](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)
 2. 🔵 [Node with React: Fullstack Web Development](https://www.udemy.com/course/node-with-react-fullstack-web-development/)